bvfromru/rsschool-cv/cv.md

 Saratov State Technical University, Department of "Automobiles and automotive industry"
 ### Courses
 - Intensive online course "Basic HTML and CSS" by HTML Academy, 2016.
 - RS Schools Course «JavaScript/Front-end.
-Stage 1» (in progress), 2021
+2021Q3» (in progress), 2021

 ## Projects
 - [GllacyShop.
 My main project of HTML Academy online intensive (HTML/CSS)](http://bvfromru.github.io/114786-gllacy/)
 - [Fooseshoes.
 This project was made as a challenge to my HTML Academy mentor Sergey Popov (HTML/CSS)](https://bvfromru.github.io/secretshoes/)

 ## English level
 A2/B1.
-More than 10 years of watching movies in English whithout any other practice, but I'm working on it now!
+More than 10 years of watching movies in English without any other practice, but I'm working on it now!

 ## Video Presentation